 - To respond to your queries, refund requests and any complaints

-- With your consent we’ll use your data to keep you informed of our latest news and products by email, text, mail and telephone.
-You can opt-out from any of these communications at any time
+- With your consent we’ll use your data to keep you informed of our latest news and products by email, text, mail, SMS/text and telephone.
+You can opt-out from any of these communications at any time.

 - We’ll use customer data to build a picture of who you are and what you like, to inform our business decisions and making your customer experience as relevant to you as we can.
-For example, emailing you with products we think you’ll like based on purchasing or browsing history
+For example, emailing or sending an SMS/text to you with products we think you’ll like based on purchasing or browsing history

 - Data pooling with Experian and Abacus Epsilon.
 Data pools are groups of retailers who share information on what their customers buy.
 This pooled information is analysed to understand consumer’s wider buying patterns.
 From this information customers are then sent offers that are deemed to be relevant based on their purchase history